 Pinterest can be a great tool for people to share pictures and get traffic to your blog, but is Pinterest safe to use?

-Even though Pinterest is largely safe to use, it’s important to know that Pinterest and other social media sites can be used by hackers and people with malicious intent.
+Even though Pinterest is largely safe to use, it’s important to know that hackers and people with malicious intent can use Pinterest and other social media sites.
 You should also be cautious about clicking on pins as they can take you to scam websites.

 When scrolling through Pinterest you can come across many images that promote an unrealistic body image, with models often appearing to be too thin.

 These images do not help people deal with eating disorders or body image issues and can leave people feeling that their body needs to look a certain way.

 While Pinterest has released new regulations to limit this, it is still commonplace on the platform.

 In addition to the promotion of an unrealistic body image, there is still the possibility of coming across nudity on Pinterest.
 They have introduced stricter controls and seem to be removing content quickly, but it is still possible.

 Similarly, scam pins can also find their way onto Pinterest and these can link off to malicious websites that try to get you to submit your data, or sell you fake products.
 These aren’t quite as common, as Pinterest does a decent job of removing these pins quickly and warning users when they are redirected to a site that seems scammy.

 One of the largest problems on Pinterest is the amount of spam.
 Many scammers and content thieves simply steal great pins and then upload them with links to their website to try and drive traffic.

 This is something you will see a lot of when you have a popular account, but also when scrolling through Pinterest, you can also come across pins that have a certain domain on the pin, but the website it directs you to is completely different.